dsebastien/knowii-laravel/README.md

 ### Environment setup
 Copy the `.env.example` file to `.env` and fill in the necessary values.

+Run `php artisan key:generate` to generate an encryption key.

 ## Docker usage
 During development, we use Laravel Sail with Docker and docker-compose.